CRISPR: CRISPR-associated systems

 Experimental work by several groups revealed the basic mechanisms of CRISPR-Cas immunity.
-In 2007, the first experimental evidence that CRISPR was an adaptive immune system was published.
+In 2007, the first experimental evidence that CRISPR was part of the adaptive immune system was published.
 A CRISPR region in Streptococcus thermophilus acquired spacers from the DNA of an infecting bacteriophage.
-The researchers manipulated the resistance of S. thermophilus to different types of phages by adding and deleting spacers whose sequence matched those found in the tested phages.
-In 2008, Brouns and Van der Oost identified a complex of Cas proteins (called Cascade) that in E. coli cut the CRISPR RNA precursor within the repeats into mature spacer-containing RNA molecules called CRISPR RNA (crRNA), which remained bound to the protein complex.
-Moreover, it was found that Cascade, crRNA and a helicase/nuclease (Cas3) were required to provide a bacterial host with immunity against infection by a DNA virus.
+The researchers manipulated the resistance of S. thermophilus to different types of phages by adding and deleting spacers whose sequence matched those found in the phages.
+In 2008, Brouns and Van der Oost identified a complex of Cas proteins called Cascade, that in E. coli cut the CRISPR RNA precursor within the repeats into mature spacer-containing RNA molecules called CRISPR RNA (crRNA), which remained bound to the protein complex.
+Cascade, crRNA and a helicase/nuclease (Cas3) were required to provide a bacterial host with immunity against infection by a DNA virus.
 By designing an anti-virus CRISPR, they demonstrated that two orientations of the crRNA (sense/antisense) provided immunity, indicating that the crRNA guides were targeting dsDNA.
 That year Marraffini and Sontheimer confirmed that a CRISPR sequence of S. epidermidis targeted DNA and not RNA to prevent conjugation.
 This finding was at odds with the proposed RNA-interference-like mechanism of CRISPR-Cas immunity, although a CRISPR-Cas system that targets foreign RNA was later found in Pyrococcus furiosus.
-A 2010 study showed that CRISPR-Cas cuts both strands of phage and plasmid DNA in S. thermophilus.
+A 2010 study reported that CRISPR-Cas cuts strands of both phage and plasmid DNA in S. thermophilus.

+In 2012, Jinek et al., fused crRNA and tracrRNA into a single-guide RNA, simplifying Cas9 targeting. Šikšnys, et al., reported that Cas9 from S. thermophilus can target specific DNA by altering crRNA.
+In 2013, Cong, et al., as well as Mali, et al., applied CRISPR-Cas9 to edit human cell cultures.
+In 2015, Liang, et al., edited human tripronuclear zygotes, achieving successful cleavage in 28 of 54 embryos.